What does INSEAD look for in MiM applicants?

 - Nov 27, 2025

-- 4 min read
+- 5 min read

-INSEAD's Master in Management program seeks exceptional early-career candidates who demonstrate strong academic performance, genuine global mindset, and clear leadership potential despite limited work experience.
-The admissions committee evaluates applicants holistically, looking for individuals who can contribute to and benefit from INSEAD's uniquely international environment while showing the self-awareness and ambition to leverage the program for meaningful career acceleration.
+INSEAD's Master in Management programme seeks exceptional early-career candidates who demonstrate strong academic performance, genuine global mindset, and clear leadership potential despite limited work experience.

 What academic profile and GMAT scores does INSEAD MiM typically expect?

-The program evaluates candidates holistically, looking beyond test scores to assess leadership potential and international experience.
+The programme evaluates candidates holistically, looking beyond test scores to assess leadership potential and international experience.
 Candidates with lower quantitative scores may strengthen their applications through additional coursework, professional certifications, or demonstrating analytical skills through work experience.

-“INSEAD looks at the complete profile,” explains Sadaf Raza, INSEAD alumna and official interviewer.
-“The admissions committee values not only academic excellence, but also a clear career vision, genuine international motivation, and the soft skills essential to thrive in our diverse, global environment.”
+As an INSEAD alumna and official interviewer, I always tell my candidates that INSEAD looks at the complete profile.
+The admissions committee values not only academic excellence, but also a clear career vision, genuine international motivation, and the soft skills you need to thrive in a diverse, global environment.

 How important is international experience for INSEAD MiM applicants?

-International experience is absolutely crucial for INSEAD MiM applicants - it's one of the three key criteria INSEAD evaluates.
-According to Sadaf Raza, "INSEAD is quite good at providing a global network, and they really want candidates who bring diverse experience and are keen to gain more international experience."
+International experience is absolutely fundamental for INSEAD MiM applicants and one of the three key criteria INSEAD evaluates.
+INSEAD is quite good at providing a global network, and they really want candidates who bring diverse experience and are keen to gain more international experience.

-This can include study abroad programs, international internships, extensive travel (beyond tourism), language skills, or work with multicultural teams.
-The school seeks students who demonstrate a global mindset early in their careers.
-Even personal travel, when presented meaningfully - such as "travel to 24 countries on four continents" with specific learnings - can strengthen your profile.
-INSEAD values candidates who show cultural adaptability and genuine interest in working across borders.
+This can include study abroad programmes, international internships, extensive travel (beyond tourism), language skills, or work with multicultural teams.
+The school seeks students who demonstrate a genuine global perspective shaped by lived experience early in their careers.

 What leadership qualities should MiM applicants demonstrate with limited work experience?

 INSEAD MiM applicants must demonstrate leadership potential, even with less than two years of work experience.
-Sadaf Raza highlights, “The emphasis is on soft skills because you can read up on technical skills or take a specific course, but this program is about bringing all of those elements together.”
+The emphasis is on soft skills, because you can read up on technical skills or take a specific course, but this programme is about bringing all of those elements together.

 For MiM candidates, leadership can be shown through: